tradecloud/tradecloud-docs-api-v2/user/update.md

 # Update user profile and settings

+You can update user profile and settings.
-User companyId and roles cannot be updated.
+Note that user companyId and roles cannot be updated.

 ## Request